Milosz-cat/Milosz-cat/README.md

 ### Hi there 👋

-I'm Miłosz, currently pursuing my third year of studies at [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).
-A few years ago, I stumbled upon the world of programming and was instantly captivated by its potential to breathe life into ideas with just a few lines of code.

-My coding journey commenced with C++ and Python during my university coursework.
-This initial fascination prompted me to delve deeper into the realm of technology, leading me to discover Django.
+Hello there!
+I'm Miłosz, a third-year student at Wrocław University of Science and Technology.
+My programming journey began a few years ago with C++ and Python during my university courses.
+This initial spark of interest quickly grew into a passion for technology, leading me to explore further into the world of web development with Django.

-At present, I'm engrossed in working on personal projects, striving to apply and learn new technologies such as Docker.
-I'm also intrigued by the field of machine learning and have been investing time in constructing simple models, as I find the potential of machine learning to be profoundly fascinating.

-As I continue my academic journey, I'm actively seeking internship opportunities that will allow me to tackle real-world problems and apply my skills in a practical setting.
-I'm eager to learn, ready to overcome challenges, and excited to embark on new adventures in the tech industry.
+Throughout my exploration, Django has become the cornerstone of most of my projects.
+Beyond web development, I've leveraged tools like Docker and monitoring solutions to improve project efficiency and reliability.

+Recently, my focus has shifted towards the operational side of development, where I'm engrossed in learning and applying principles of DevOps and CI/CD technologies.
+I believe that understanding these practices is crucial for automating and optimizing the software development process, ensuring more efficient and reliable builds, tests, and deployments.

+I'm currently on a learning path towards mastering Azure, particularly with an aim to better understand Kubernetes.
+This knowledge is aimed at further enhancing my ability to deploy, manage, and scale containerized applications efficiently.

 When I'm not immersed in code, I can be found scaling climbing walls, exploring new places or watching the latest movies in cinema.

+I'm excited about the journey ahead and the opportunity to continuously learn, grow, and make a positive impact through technology.

 [![email badge](https://img.shields.io/badge/miloszbochenek20@gmail.com-red?style=flat&logo=gmail&logoColor=white&labelColor=red)](mailto:miloszbochenek20@gmail.com)